Arrival Process

 7. Turn left on E Oak St

-8. Follow map to Edens – Higginson Desk
+8. Follow map below to Edens–Higginson Desk

-Fairhaven Desk
+Fairhaven Check-in

-Northbound on Interstate 5
+Northbound on I5

 1. Take Exit 252 (Samish Way, W Wash University)